Did Spencer Pratt Just Majorly Diss Lauren Conrad?

 "Didn't need to watch because [crystal ball emoji], already told me," he wrote.
 "Same fake fake fake liar."

-Looks like a year later, the fire in his belly is still lit...
+Looks like a year/decade later, the fire in his belly is still lit...

 What do you think of Spencer's comments?
 Sound off in the comments!